AVEVA/AVEVA-Samples-PI-System/docs/PI-Vision-Extensibility-Docs/PI Vision Extensibility Guide.md

 `INSTALLATION\_FOLDER\Scripts\app\editor\symbols\ext\icons`

 If you have external library files, create a `libraries` subfolder under the `ext` folder and place the external library files in that subfolder.
+Library files (.js) that are not directly within the `libraries` folder and instead within a subfolder will not be loaded by PI Vision.

 [Back to top](#top)